adamheins/shadows/README.md

 * Ideally, I could get this running in the browser for super easy sharing

 ## Todo
+* Rename to shadows
 * Port to JS

 ## Bugs
-* AI agent learns to just move backward?
 * action IDs may not map properly to agent indices

 ## Other ideas
 * shooting makes you visible
+* idea: roadmap to avoid obstacles?

 ## Learning
 * Current approach is to keep this repo and env separate from any RL stuff, and